EloWard/Extension/README.md

 ## Development

 ### Prerequisites
-- Chrome or Chromium browser
+- Chrome or Firefox
-- Basic knowledge of JavaScript and Chrome Extension APIs
+- Basic knowledge of browser extension APIs

 ### Local Development
 1. Clone the repository
-2. Make changes to the code
+2. Build the manifest for your target (see above)
-3. Reload the extension in `chrome://extensions/`
+3. Load the extension (Chrome or Firefox)
 4. Test in Twitch chat

 ### Testing